 *As an Amazon Associate I do earn a small commission from products you purchase through my site, but it doesn’t affect the price you pay.
 I will never recommend a product unless I think you’ll love it!

 Let’s play pretend for a minute.
 We’re gonna pretend you’re at the doctor’s office being examined for a slightly bothersome issue.
+You’re no so sure about taking medicine while breastfeeding, but you need to get better.
 Your doctor stops to coo over the adorable baby gnawing his fist in the infant carrier, examines you, and then gives you prescriptions to make your issue go away.

 There’s only one hitch: some of it will pass through your breastmilk to your baby, so you may need to stop breastfeeding.
 What do you do?

 This is an all-too-common problem for breastfeeding mothers.
 The best way to prevent being caught off-guard is to prepare beforehand for your doctor visit.
 And once you’re in the office, it’s perfectly alright for you to question your doctor about this medicine.
 In fact, please do!
 Here are five questions your doctor needs to hear from you before you walk out of the exam room:

 Some problems (like dangerously high blood pressure) must be treated immediately.
 Other problems (like toenail fungus) can wait.
 Most issues are going to fall somewhere in that gray area between life-threatening and cosmetic.
 You and your doctor should analyze your problem from the perspective of risk vs. benefit.